Coronavirus (COVID-19) infection survey (positivity estimates): 7 to 13 March 2023

 In this page

-Antibody data for Wales is now published fortnightly in a separate release.
+Antibody data for Wales is published in a separate release.

 The Coronavirus (COVID-19) Infection Survey (CIS) is run across the whole of the UK and aims to estimate:

-- how many new cases occur over a given period (incidence); and
+- how many new cases occur over a given period (incidence)

 The survey helps track the extent of infection and transmission of COVID-19 among people in private residences, referred to as the community population.